oneconvergence/dkube-examples/titanic/README.md

 1. *Release Model*
 - Click on model name titanic-model .
 - Click on Release Action button for latest version of Model.
-- Click on Release button, the release will change to released.
+- Click on Release button and then the model will be released.

 2. *Publish Model*
 - Click on Publish Model icon under ACTIONS column.
 - Give the publish model name.
 - Select the serving image as ocdr/tensorflowserver:2.0.0
 - Click on Transformer checkbox.
 - Change transformer code to titanic/transformer.py.
-- Check CPU and click on Submit.
+- Click on Submit.

 3. *Deploy Model*
 - Click on Model catalog and select the published model.
 - Click on the deploy model icon  under ACTIONS column.